-The Maryland Zoo's sifaka pair, Anastasia, age 7 and Gratian, age 8 are the first time parents of baby Otto, which was born sometime between 9:00 am and 10:00 am on February 15.
-His birth weight was 100 grams, which falls in the average birth weights range of 85-115 g.
-"For comparison's sake, 100 grams is just about the weight of a deck of cards," said Meredith Wagoner, mammal collection and conservation manager at the Zoo.
-"Sifaka are born almost hairless and resemble tiny bald gremlins, however their white hair soon grows in and they begin to resemble their parents."
+The Maryland Zoo's sifaka pair, Anastasia, age 7 and Gratian, age 9 are the parents of baby Nero, born early in the morning of November 12.
+His birth weight was 94 grams, which falls in the average birth weight range of 85-115 grams.
+"This baby weighs just a little less than his brother Otto did at birth, but still about the weight of a deck of cards," said Meredith Wagoner, mammal collection and conservation manager at the Zoo.
+"Sifaka are born with sparse hair and resemble tiny gremlins, however their white hair soon grows in and they begin to resemble their parents."